Common RV A/C Problems & How to Fix Them Fast

 Potential Problem:

-- Clogged filters can reduce airflow (CFM) by up to 50%.
+• Clogged filters can restrict airflow (CFM) by up to 50%.

 Fix:

-- Wash both filters in warm, soapy water to restore airflow.
+• Wash both filters in warm, soapy water to restore airflow.
+This is a basic tip for regular RV AC maintenance.

 Potential Problem:

-- Ice on the fins typically results from low airflow or low refrigerant.
+• Ice on the fins typically results from low airflow or low refrigerant.
+This can also be a cause of weak airflow.

 Fix: